ouwargui/BetterAuthSwift/Sources/BetterAuth/Documentation.docc/Resources/GettingStarted.md

 # Getting Started

-Learn how to integrate BetterAuthSwift into your project.
+Learn how to integrate Better Auth Swift into your project.

 ## Installation

 ### Swift Package Manager (SPM)

-Add BetterAuthSwift to your project using Xcode:
+Add Better Auth Swift to your project using Xcode:

 1. In Xcode, select **File → Add Package Dependencies**
 2. Enter the repository URL: `https://github.com/ouwargui/BetterAuthSwift.git`